kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

             application/json:
               schema:
                 type: object
-                description: The value to be used within the operations.
-        '400':
-          description: Bad request.
-Parameters were invalid.
-        '404':
-          description: The specified mesh/name combination was not found.
-  /meshes/{mesh}/dataplanes/{name}/_snapshot-diff:
-    get:
-      summary: Get a list of changes to config dump
-      description: Returns a diff in a JSON Patch format that shows what modifications are going to be applied to the config dump if we take into account shadow policies
-      parameters:
-        - in: path
-          name: mesh
-          required: true
-          description: The mesh of the DPP to get the diff for.
-          schema:
-            type: string
-        - in: path
-          name: name
-          required: true
-          description: The name of the DPP within the mesh to get the diff for.
-          schema:
+                description: TODO
+                properties:
+                  xds:
+                    description: The raw XDS config as an inline JSON object
-            type: string
+                    type: object
-      responses:
-        '200':
-          description: Successfully retrieved the JSON patch.
-          content:
-            application/json:
-              schema:
+                  diff:
+                    description: |
+                      When '?include=diff' is specified, the field is set to an array of json patches between the current XDS config and XDS config that takes into account policies with 'kuma.io/effect: shadow'.
                     type: array
                     items:
                       type: object
                       required:
                         - op
                         - path
                       properties:
                         op:
                           type: string
                           description: Operation to be performed.
                           enum: [add, remove, replace, move, copy, test]
                         path:
                           type: string
                           description: A JSON Pointer path indicating the part of the document to operate on.
                         value:
                           type: object
                           description: The value to be used within the operations.
         '400':
           description: Bad request.
 Parameters were invalid.
         '404':